CumulusNetworks/docs/content/cumulus-netq-410/Whats-New/_index.md

 ## Compatible Agent Versions

-The NetQ 4.10.1 server is compatible with NetQ Agents 4.9 and above.
+The NetQ 4.10.1 server is compatible with NetQ Agent 4.9 and above.
 You can install NetQ Agents on switches and servers running:

 - Cumulus Linux 5.0.0 and later (Spectrum switches)
 - Cumulus Linux 4.3.1 and 4.3.2 (Broadcom switches)